pywbem/pywbemtools/docs/pywbemcli/commands.rst

 where:

     - ``{submgr_id}`` is the subscription manager ID
-    - ``{IDENTITY}`` is the IDENTITY argument
+    - ``{IDENTITY}`` is the IDENTITY argument in add and remove commands

+If the instance is to be permanent, (``--permanent``) the the ``IDENTITY`` argument directly defines the instance ``Name`` property.
 This should be used in cases where the user needs to have control over the filter name (e.g. because a DMTF management profile requires a particular name).

-If the instance is to be permanent, (``--permanent``) the the ``IDENTITY`` argument directly defines the instance ``Name`` property.

-If an indication filter instance with the specified or generated 'Name' property already exists, the method raises CIMError(CIM_ERR_ALREADY_EXISTS).
+If a indication filter instance with the specified ``Name`` property already exists, the method raises an exception.
-Note that this is a more strict behavior than what a WBEM server would do, because the 'Name' property is only one of four key properties.
+Note that this is a more strict behavior than what a WBEM server would do, because the ``Name`` property is only one of four key properties.

 The command line options for this command are: